flaneurette/Health-Library/Documents/Water/Endotoxins-in-Water-Understanding-and-Treatment/README.md

 ## Removal

 ❌ Activated carbon filters might increase endotoxin levels locally.
-❌ UV treatment does not remove endotoxins.
+❌ UV treatment does not remove (all) endotoxins.
 ❌ Boiling does not destroy all endotoxins.
 ❌ Stomach acid does not eliminate all endotoxins, but low doses are generally harmless.